echodpp/DRL_Application/final/readme.md

 - **Fair Comparison**: The same metric (hit rate) is used for evaluating both systems to ensure a fair and direct comparison of their performance.

 ## Conclusion
-The GPT-3.5 based recommendation system significantly outperforms the baseline 'most popular' model, demonstrating the potential of advanced language models in personalized recommendation systems.
+The LLM-based recommendation system significantly outperforms the baseline 'most popular' model, demonstrating the potential of advanced language models in personalized recommendation systems.
 """

 # Writing the README content to a file